brianshumate/ansible-hubot/README.md

 ## Requirements

-This Hubot role requires a Debian or RHEL based Linux host and has been tested to function on Ubuntu and CentOS with the following specific software versions:
+This Hubot role requires a Ubuntu or CentOS based Linux host and has been tested to function on Ubuntu and CentOS with the following specific software versions:

 * Ansible: 1.8.2
 * Hubot: GitHub Master
 * Node.js: 0.10.33
-* CentOS/RHEL 6
+* CentOS: 6
 * Ubuntu: 13.10, 13.04, 12.10, 12.04

 ## Role Variables